Yixi-Rao/Comp1100-assignment3/README.md

-displayed, but if you run it in `console` mode (remember, you can see the options at any time with `cabal run othello -- --help`) it will tell you how far it looks ahead. _If it's returning a very large number that probably means you've searched to the end of the tree_
+displayed, but if you run it in `console` mode (remember, you can see the options at any time with `cabal run othello -- --help`) it will tell you how far it looks ahead. _If it's returning a very large number, that probably means you've searched to the end of the tree._

 There are several optimisations to minimax, but one of the most effective is known as